asimihsan/onlinejudge/README.md

 ## TODO

+-   user_data
+    -   make sure runsomecode.com redirects to www.runsomecode.com, in order for cookies to work.
 -   evaluator
     -   need to put problems onto server if you want to upload them (or don't! maybe don't allow uploads from server)
     -   rather make a command line argument to recreate/upload problems OR start server